smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - The composite application - [SmartCity](https://github.com/OpenVisualCloud/Smart-City-Sample) is composed of two parts: edge application and cloud (web) application.
   - The edge application executes media processing and analytics on multiple edge clusters to reduce latency.
   - The cloud application is like a web application for additional post-processing, such as calculating statistics and display/visualization on the cloud cluster side.
   - The EMCO user can deploy the SmartCity applications across the clusters.
 Besides that, EMCO allows the operator to override configurations and profiles to satisfy deployment needs.
-  - For more details about the practice, refer to [Practice with EMCO: SmartCity Deployment](#practice-with-emco-smartcity-deployment).

 This document aims to familiarize the user with EMCO and [OpenNESS deployment flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md) for EMCO installation and provision, and provide instructions accordingly.